Michael Baldwin, poet, novelist, essayist and short story writer, was born on May 1st, 1930 in Gravesend, Kent. He died on February 3rd, 2014.

 His volumes of autobiography include Grandad with Snails and In Step with a Goat.

-He is also the author of several short story collections, a number of non-fiction works, and several volumes of prize-winning poetry, including The Buried God, King Horn and Death on a Live Wire.
+Michael Baldwin is also the author of several short story collections, a number of non-fiction works, and several volumes of prize-winning poetry, including Buried God, Hob and Other Poems, King Horn and Death on a Live Wire.

 In order to give an indication of the power of Michael Baldwin’s poetry, here is Death on a Live Wire: